 ISAIC provides local high-performance computing infrastructure that is affordable, tailorable and scalable.
 Their data sandboxes allow you to experiment and collaborate easily and securely.
 Through their partnerships and supports, ISAIC connects you to applied knowledge and resources to help move your AI journey forward.
 ISAIC is enabling experimentation, scale, and powering the A.I.mbition of Western Canadian businesses pursuing AI/ML adoption.

-Any business, whether a freshly-launched start-up or a midsize firm scaling up its offerings, depends on the wisdom and counsel of peers to reach the next level – including high-quality business coaches and mentors.
-TEC Edmonton, with support from the Edmonton Regional Innovation Network (ERIN), is growing the coaching capacity in Edmonton.
+Any business, whether a freshly-launched start-up or a midsize firm scaling up its offerings, depends on the wisdom and counsel of peers to reach the next level, including high-quality business coaches and mentors.